srlinuxamericas/ac2-clab/20-vm/README.md

 show runningconfiguration interfaces
 ```

-For reference, here is the configuration for interface `Ethernet0`:
+For reference, here is the configuration for sonic interface `Ethernet0`:

 ```bash
 sudo config interface ip add Ethernet0 10.0.0.0/31